roydukkey/sass-module-list/spec/modifiers-params.md

 ## Delimiting Punctuation

-The `$separator` parameter should be accepted when returning an list.
+The `$separator` parameter should be accepted when returning a list.

 ## Enclosing Punctuation